Diversity, Equity, and Inclusion

 DEI Community Partners

-Curriculum and Programming
+Curriculum and Programing

 Our goal is to continue to create a curriculum that will provide mirrors and windows for all students and allow for learning, sharing, and discussion of our identity not only as a school, but also as individuals who are learning how to value the diverse community that we are inside and outside of the two FXW campuses.